 “Who?
 Me?
 Get married again?
 Are you crazy?!”
-The absolute last thing that most people want to do is jump back into another marriage after they have just gotten divorced!
-But once the dust has settled and their divorce is farther behind them, most people can’t help but wonder whether their life after divorce will include a new love.
+The last thing that most people want to do after they have just gotten divorced is to get married again!
+But once the dust has settled, things change.
+When their divorce is farther behind them, most people eventually start thinking about love again.
+They wonder whether their life after divorce will include a new love.

 How Accurate are the Statistics?

 In 1986 Newsweek predicted that a 40 year old single woman had a better chance of being killed by a terrorist than getting married.
-Twenty years later, Newsweek admitted that its story had been incorrect, but as a young, single, professional woman in the 1980s, reading that statistic made me want to either jump off the top of my office building and put myself out of my misery, or join the nearest convent and forget about marriage altogether!
+Twenty years later, Newsweek admitted that its story had been incorrect.
+But as a young, single, professional woman in the 1980s, reading that statistic was rough!
+I felt like either jumping off the top of my office building or joining the nearest convent!
 Thankfully, as a complete hopeless romantic (yes, a divorce lawyer can be romantic!)
 I didn’t give up.
 And, in case Newsweek cares, I did manage to get married to the love of my life … after I was 40!

 Is it Possible to Find Love Again?